Alumni Trustee Recommendation Process

 How many candidates does the NomCom put forth per vacant alumni trustee seat?

 The NomCom typically puts forth one candidate per vacancy, based on a vote by the entire Alumni Council.
 While they may nominate one or two candidates under current rules, the Alumni Council has, since 2009, consistently voted to nominate a single, highly vetted candidate per alumni trustee seat.
-Once again for 2026, the Alumni Council has voted to put forth one candidate per vacancy.
 This approach reflects the goal of identifying the best-qualified individual for the role, similar to a board of directors appointment, through the rigorous work of the NomCom.

 A photo of the Dartmouth Board of Trustees posing together in their commencement regalia